victor-Lopez25/template_engine/Readme.md

 ## template engine for projects

-This is intended as a compilation of templates I use
+This is intended as a compilation of templates I use to remove the need to do every time a lot of 'glue' when starting a project (eg. linking libraries, creating scripts for compilation, etc.)

 Included templates:
  - SDL3: SDL_image, SDL_ttf setup + A thread pool made by yours truely (doesn't support adding work from multiple threads)
  - SDL3-hotreload: SDL3 template + hot reloading
+ - SDL3-gpu: SDL3-hotreload template + rotating triangle on gpu + hot reloaded shaders with reflection! (still a bit work in progress)

 I will look into issues but in general, I won't take pull requests unless they are for minor changes.